slittorin/home-assistant-setup/README.md

 ## Governing principles

+- We want to utilize RPI standard OS, and not HASS.io that would get the whole server to be only for Home Assistant.
+  - We want to be more in control and utilize the server for other tasks also.
 - We want a clean and module-based installation.
   - Store all config/data under `/srv`.
   - Utilize docker: